ItalianJedi/wats1030-intro-to-unix/nix_scavenger_hunt.md

  06:42:39 up 2 days, 22:36,  0 users,  load average: 0.01, 0.03, 0.05

 * Run `ps aux` and review the results.
-(Hint: Use `man` to learn more about the `ps` command and options.) *How do you interpret what you see here?* user@f97ce9d74f7c:/projects/wats1030-intro-to-unix$ ps aux USER       PID %CPU %MEM    VSZ   RSS TTY      STAT START   TIME COMMAND user         1  0.0  0.0   4500   644 ?
+(Hint: Use `man` to learn more about the `ps` command and options.) *How do you interpret what you see here?*
+It looks like active processes, according to man user@f97ce9d74f7c:/projects/wats1030-intro-to-unix$ ps aux USER       PID %CPU %MEM    VSZ   RSS TTY      STAT START   TIME COMMAND user         1  0.0  0.0   4500   644 ?
 Ss   05:18   0:00 /bin/sh -c tail -f /dev/null